wonga6/ACG_DepixelizingPixels/README.md

 Notes:
 - not a complete implementation of the paper - last section worked on in paper was 3.3
     - shapes aren't combined or smoothed out
+- goal (accomplished) was to create an svg image from a pixel image that could be edited in a vector drawing program

 To run:

 g++ -g main.cpp image.cpp edge.cpp node.cpp -o test.out -Wall -std=c++11

 ./test.out ../TestImages/Image.ppm